vmware-tanzu/community-edition/docs/designs/standalone-cluster.md

 While the aforementioned process provides a production-capable, multi-cluster, platform, it also requires non-trivial resources to get bootstrapped.
-In order to minimize resources and time required to achieve an eventual workload cluster, TCE implements features to stop or delay the initialization of the management cluster. between bootstrap and cluster-a, described in the previous section.
+In order to minimize resources and time required to achieve an eventual workload cluster, TCE implements features to stop or delay the initialization of the management cluster, between bootstrap and cluster-a, described in the previous section.
 The implementation of these flows would be done in a **new CLI plugin** leveraging as much of the existing **TKG (cli) library** as possible.
 The command would be as follows.

+> **Design note:** The TCE team has intentionally
+> decided to implement this functionality in a new plugin rather than adding it to the existing cluster plugin.
+By implementing it in a new plugin, we are free to experiment without
+> impacting the existing cluster plugin, which features an entirely different flow and set of assumptions (e.g. the presence of a management cluster).
+> After this plugin sees more usage, we can re-evaluate the value of integrating its functionality into the existing cluster plugin.

 ```sh
 tanzu standalone-cluster create --ui